bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 //finally, you can also use the == operator if (str2 == objString) { System.out.println("These strings are the same (== operator)."); }

 ```
 * Note that using objString was a hit or miss - it did NOT work in compareToIgnoreCase().
+* You may want to avoid using `==`, as this usually just compares memory locations.
+It _does_ work for primitives - as well as Strings - but you should avoid it otherwise if you can.

 ---